LLC DissolutionOperating agreement provisions, winding up, and free template

 Waste or Mismanagement

-A member or manager is wasting LLC assets, engaging in self-dealing, or operating the LLC for personal benefit rather than the benefit of all members.
+A member or manager is wasting LLC assets, engaging in self-dealing, or operating the LLC for personal benefit rather than for all members.

 Fraud